 Main issues from consultation Response Change required to the local plan (Yes/No) Changes made to the plan Support this Policy which should help to ensure that development proposals safeguard, and help to reinforce, the distinctive character of the settlements and landscapes of the plan area.
 This comment supports draft Policy ENV3 on Good Design.
 No N/A Craven's town centres still retain several traditional shop fronts which make a valuable contribution to the distinctive character of their local area.
 These should, wherever possible, be retained in any development proposals.
 Therefore an additional Criterion should be included: "Existing historic shop fronts which contribute to the character of the building or surrounding area should be retained and refurbished wherever practicable".
 The extra criterion proposed has been included into the plan.
 Yes A criteron has been added into the policy which now encourages refurbishment of historic shop fronts wherever practicable.
 Materials should be locally sourced whenever possible and reflect local style.
 This needs to be strengthened via a clear statement that the dominant local housing style is Yorkshire Stone and there needs to It is considered that the wording provided in draft policy ENV3 is sufficiently robust to ensure that the most acceptable and complimentary materials will be used within new proposals.
 No N/A be an explanation of why it is not appropriate to use that style in any new building development.
-Schemes should seek to incorporate storage for bicycles to encourage sustainable modes of travel.
-Suggest inserting 'secure' before The insertion of secure before storage is considered reasonable and has been included within the policy.
-Yes 'Secure' has been included within the accessible section of draft policy ENV3 at criterion l).
-Pleased to see the inclusion of BREEAM standards in the revised Plan at ENV3 3q).
+Schemes should seek to incorporate storage The insertion of secure before storage is Yes 'Secure' has been included within for bicycles to encourage sustainable modes considered reasonable and has been included the accessible section of draft policy of travel.
+Suggest inserting 'secure' before within the policy.
+ENV3 at criterion l). storage.
+Pleased to see the inclusion of BREEAM This comment supports draft Policy ENV3 on No N/A standards in the revised Plan at ENV3 3q).
+Good Design.
 This is in line with the LEP strategy which states that in order to invest in places and unlock growth a sustainable approach will seek high environmental standards in developments plus flood risk reduction measures.
-This comment supports draft Policy ENV3 on Good Design.
-No N/A Draft Policy ENV3 sets out a list of objectives/principles and states that development proposals should be approved if they meet these.
-In this case these relate to designing a good quality place.
-In relation to these design policies Gladman refer to paragraphs 59 and 60 of the Framework.
+Draft Policy ENV3 sets out a list of Draft Policy ENV3 does set out a list of general No N/A objectives/principles and states that objectives and principles that contribute to development proposals should be approved achieving good design, but it is considered that if they meet these.
+In this case these relate these principles are neither prescriptive nor to designing a good quality place.
+In relation inflexible and will allow individual proposals to to these design policies Gladman refer to be assessed taking into account a site's specific paragraphs 59 and 60 of the Framework. characteristics, context and location.
 Specifically paragraph 59 which states: "Design policies should avoid unnecessary prescription or detail and should concentrate on the overall scale, density, massing, height, landscape, layout and access of new development in relation to neighbouring buildings and the local area more generally".
-Whilst Gladman recognise the importance of high quality design, planning policies should not be overly prescriptive and need flexibility in order for schemes to respond to site Draft Policy ENV3 does set out a list of general objectives and principles that contribute to achieving good design, but it is considered that these principles are neither prescriptive nor inflexible and will allow individual proposals to be assessed taking into account a site's specific characteristics, context and location.
-No N/A
+Whilst Gladman recognise the importance of high quality design, planning policies should not be overly prescriptive and need flexibility in order for schemes to respond to site